Trump proposes to limit visa validity for tens of thousands of foreigners

 On the subject: Replace Higher Education: Google Launches Online University

 Trump has also tried to crack down on student visa fraud using methods that many advocates find questionable.
 The Immigration and Customs Service came under fire in November after announcing it was running a fake university designed to lure immigrants into scamming student visas - but students claimed they had been tricked.
-As a result, about 250 students at the University of Farmington in Farmington Hills, Michigan were arrested.
+As a result, about 250 students at Farmington University in Farmington Hills, Michigan were arrested.

 The University of Farmington was not a real academic institution: although ICE advertised the university as offering STEM (Science, Technology, Engineering and Mathematics) courses, it had no teachers, no curriculum, no classes, or other educational activities.
 Prosecutors said its main benefit was an F-1 visa pass.